omgnetwork/omgnetwork.github.io/docs/contracts/admin-accounts.md

 ---
-id: admin-accounts-sc
+id: admin-accounts
-title: Smart Contract Admin Accounts
+title: Smart Contract Administrative Accounts
-sidebar_label: Smart Contract Admin Accounts
+sidebar_label: Administrative Accounts
 ---

 It is tempting to build administrative controls such as upgrade or update mechanisms into smart contracts to allow for greater flexibility.
 If there are valid reasons to have them is a heated topic and actively discussed in the community.
 Our own perspective is that administrative accounts in smart contracts are a security anti-pattern and one of the design goals of the root chain contracts is to reduce administrative abilities as much as possible.